gfjreg/CommonCrawl/readme.md

 Description:
 ---------
-This repo contains code for accessing commoncrawl 2013 crawl & code for launching spot instances for analyzing the crawl data.
+This repo contains code for accessing Common Crawl crawls (2013 & later) & code for launching spot instances for analyzing the crawl data.
 The code follows most of the best practices to ensure :

 1. An SQS queue is used to track progress of the job.
-2. Output is stored in an S3 Bucket with
+2. Output is stored in an S3 Bucket with reduced redundancy to reduce costs
+3. Permissions are passed to EC2 instances via IAM roles and instance profiles.
+Only required services S3 & SQS are authorized.
+4. Code is stored in an S3 bucket and is downloaded by the spot instance when instance is allocated via user_data script.
+5. Fabric is used to run tasks to get information, execute code and terminate instances.

+The current worker.py implements a simple function which stores count of urls and domains with at least 10 urls in the file.
+The function and configuration can be easily modified to support more complex analysis.

 Dependancies
 --------------